Doctor of Ministry (DMin)

 A minimum grade of B is required in all courses taken to fulfill D.Min. requirements.
 Coursework may be completed on a part-time or full-time basis, but most students will enter the program on a part-time basis.
 Part-time students can expect to complete the program in three years.
 All students must complete the program in no more than five years.

 Specific Doctor of Ministry Course Requirements

-The student is required to take 32 courses as follows:
+The student is required to take 32 credits as follows:

 4 Intensive Seminars (Offered in-person, 1-week intensives in August and January):